ConnerBranton/Stack/README.md

 C# Stack Class

-This class is user to create a stack of nodes with datatype 'Object'.
-These methods will give access to adjust the stack.
+This class will create a stack of nodes with datatype 'Object'.
+The methods will give access to adjust the stack.

+Stacks run as FIFO (First in First Out)